Turkmenistan, Ashgabat, Oct. 9 /Trend H.Hasanov/

 Exchange of opinions on a number of international and regional policy issues of mutual interest took place during the meeting

-Turkmenistan is interested in cooperation with Switzerland in such fields as machinery, chemical, textile, electric and technical and electronic, pharmaceutical industry.
+Turkmenistan is interested in a partnership with Switzerland in such fields as machinery, chemical, processing and food industry, pharmaceutical and biochemical production and transport.